maarten-pennings/pico/shortcut/readme.md

 ## Test framework

-To be in full control, I first wrote my own tes application.
+To be in full control, I first wrote my own test application.
 I called it `var.py`, I stored it on the desktop, and I made it executable (`chmod +x var.py`).